Successful participation trade fairs

 9. Monitor and evaluate your trade fair participation

 Always measure the success of your participation at trade fairs.
 The goals you set up-front are your starting point.
 Document the results of your trade fair participation.
 This gives you the opportunity to filter information about the success of the fair.
-De-briefing sessions with the team should be carried out; document results, good practices, strong points and points for improvements.
+De-briefing sessions with your team should be carried out; document results, good practices, strong points and points for improvements.
 The lessons learnt could be used in preparing for your next participation.

 10. Make use of the trade fair services provided by NEPC